-Kristi Whitacre is a Community Development Educator for Vigo County.
+Kristi Whitacre is the County Extension Director for Vigo County.

-Kym Schwinkendorf is an Administrative Assistant for Community Development.
+Kym Schwinkendorf is an Administrative Coordinator for Community Development.

 MSU Extension’s leadership and community engagement programs engage participants in learning how to effectively manage conflict, communicate with purpose and collaborate on solving complex issues in order to move communities forward.